 If you don’t need to carry water on your run then you can get away with a more minimal running belt, such as this Lululemon option.

-Lululemon’s Fast and Free Run adjustable belts come in two sizes, and, unlike most running belts on this list, which rely on you choosing a more specific size, the waistband has an adjustable strap to help get a precise fit over whatever layers of running apparel you’re wearing.
+These belts come in two sizes, and, unlike most running belts on this list, which rely on you choosing a more specific size, the waistband has an adjustable band to help get a precise fit over whatever layers of running apparel you’re wearing.

 Buyer’s Guide: How to choose the best running belt for you (aka running fanny packs)